AppleJuiceSnake/DollopOS/README.md

 # How To Use DollopOS
 Make sure you run "python boot.py" to start DollopOS

-Varous settings can be changed by changing the contents of the text files in the settings folder.
+Various settings can be changed by changing the contents of the .ini files in the settings folder.

-Although, please note that you can't change the length of the files, sorry!

 # Other Information